 Five Years Helping Save Lives

-Kyle Kraska, San Diego resident and broadcast sports director, nearly died eight years ago after being shot six times as he was leaving for work.
+Kyle Kraska, San Diego resident and television Sports Anchor, nearly died eight years ago after being shot six times as he was leaving for work.
 He was rushed to La Jolla’s Scripps Memorial Hospital where he was treated for numerous traumatic injuries including a perforated liver and a collapsed lung.
 Kraska coded twice on the operating table and required multiple transfusions of blood products.
 Days later, he woke up from a coma and with the help of doctors, nurses and blood donors was able to return home and to his life.
 To thank the doctors, nurses, first responders and anonymous blood donors who saved his life, Kraska established KK's Heroes and the Celebration of Heroes Blood Drives.
+“I am so grateful for all the first responders and medical professionals that not only saved my life but who save others every day and rarely get recognized for their heroism,” said Kraska.
+“And I would not be here today if our amazing community didn’t selflessly donate the 14 units of blood I needed to survive.”

 Eligible donors in the community can be a hero and help hospital patients by rolling up a sleeve to donate blood.